Filipino-Style Spaghetti

 Instructions

-In a deep pot, saute the onions in the olive oil until soft and translucent, about 5-7 mins.
+In a deep pot or pan, saute the onions in the olive oil until soft and translucent, about 5-7 mins.
 Add in the garlic, and continue to saute until the garlic is golden and fragrant.

 Add in the ground beef.
 Season with the beef bouillon cube, fish sauce, and ground black pepper.
 Stir to combine and cook the beef until no longer pink.